 Multiple museums from Eastern Europe have eagerly collected her works from the very beginning.
 Valeria’s paintings can be found in the public collections of the Museum of History and Archeology in Moldova, the Museum of Visual Art in Galati, Romania, the Museum of Western and Eastern Art in Odessa, Ukraine, the Museum of the Village, Bucharest, Romania and the Folk Museum, the Palace of Parliament, Bucharest, Romania.

 The artist moved to UK when she was 17, where she studied Art History at the University of St. Andrews.
-After graduation, she moved to Oslo, Norway, where she currently works and lives.
+After graduation, she moved to Oslo, Norway.
+She currently lives and works in Washington, D.C.